bokeh/bokeh/README.md

 to install coffeescript globally.

 Hem
-===
+---

 We're using our own fork of hem to manage the build process.
-Please clone this repo: https://github.com/ContinuumIO/hem as a subdirectory of the Bokeh repo. hem will compile coffeescript, combine js files, and support node.js require syntax on the client side
+Please clone this repo: https://github.com/ContinuumIO/hem. hem will compile coffeescript, combine js files, and support node.js require syntax on the client side

 install it by executing